natumbri/mopidy-youtube/README.rst

 If the extension is slow, try setting lower values for threads_max, search_results and playlist_max_videos.

-If resolving of URIs stops working, always try to update the pafy library first::
+If resolving of URIs stops working, always try to update the youtube-dl library first::

    pip install --upgrade youtube-dl